telerik/blazor-docs/components/dropdownlist/filter.md

 You can choose a different operator through the `FilterOperator` parameter that takes a member of the `Telerik.Blazor.StringFilterOperator` enum.

+By default, the filtering will be debounced with 150ms.
+Configure that with the [`FilterDebounceDelay`]({%slug components/dropdownlist/overview%}#parameters) parameter of the component.

 You can also implement custom (server) filtering and set a data source dynamically through the [`OnRead` event]({%slug components/dropdownlist/events%}#onread).

 >caption Filtering in the DropDownList